-"Two thousand years from now people will look back on us and maybe they'll be appalled by what we said and did - or maybe they'll laugh
+"People will look back on us and maybe they'll be appalled by what we said and did - or maybe they'll laugh

 Encolpius, Ascyltos and Giton are three young men footloose in the Roman Empire.
-With narrator Gaius Petronius as their guide and a cantankerous group of Actors who take on various roles, the trio find themselves at the heart of adventures of seduction, deception, love, thievery, violence and more.
+With long-dead Petronius commenting on their story and a cantankerous group of twenty-first century Actors

 perspective - and view the Roman perspective from today.
 Remind yourself that actors have a life beyond the stage - and that some lives never end.
 All this and more in the fast and funny, filthy and philosophical play that is The Satyricon.